lab272/semtex_varkinvis/README.md

 Intel's MKL or AMD's ACML may quite substantially improve the performance of the DNS code.
 Most of the improvement comes from having a well-optimised version of DGEMM (matrix-matrix multiply), which is heavily used by dns.
 Search GotoBLAS or OpenBLAS.
-On OSX, you get this performance by default via the Xcode/Accelerate framework;
+On OS X, you get this performance by default via the Xcode/Accelerate framework;
 on Linux, try using ACML or MKL, depending on machine architecture.
 Speed improvements to be had by choosing a good BLAS version usually